How to Lower LDL Cholesterol and Triglycerides Without Drugs

-High blood LDL cholesterol and triglyceride levels are the main risk factors associated with heart disease, which is still the most common cause of death in Britain and the USA.
-But you don’t need to resort to dangerous drugs to lower your levels; in fact some simple diet and lifestyle changes can do the job even more effectively.
-So in this hub I’ll outline how to lower LDL cholesterol and triglycerides without drugs, and so reduce your risk of heart disease dramatically.
+High blood LDL cholesterol and triglyceride levels are the main risk factors associated with heart disease, which is still the most common cause of death in Britain and the United States.
+But you don’t need to resort to dangerous drugs to lower your levels, as some simple diet and lifestyle changes can do the job even more effectively.
+So in this article I’ll explain how you can lower your LDL cholesterol and triglycerides without drugs, and so reduce your risk of heart disease dramatically.

-LDL (low density lipoprotein) cholesterol is the ‘bad’ cholesterol that is associated with atherosclerosis (hardening of the arteries), and triglycerides are derived from excess calories that are not used up for energy – particularly from sugar and refined carbohydrates.
-And in fact high triglycerides are an even greater risk factor for heart disease than high LDL cholesterol is.
+LDL (low density lipoprotein) cholesterol is the "bad" cholesterol that is associated with atherosclerosis (hardening of the arteries).
+Triglycerides are derived from excess calories that are not used up for energy, particularly those from sugar and refined carbohydrates; and in fact having high triglycerides is an even greater risk factor for heart disease than high LDL cholesterol is.

-HDL (high density lipoprotein) is the ‘good’ cholesterol that transports excess cholesterol to the liver where it is excreted in the bile.
+HDL (high density lipoprotein) is the "good" cholesterol that transports excess LDL cholesterol to the liver, where it is excreted in the bile.
 So ideally you want to keep your LDL and triglycerides fairly low, and your HDL high.

-Most adults in the western world have raised LDL and triglycerides; and most people who die from a heart attack have particularly raised levels.
-And chances are if you need to lower one you will need to lower the other as well.
-Fortunately however, what works for one will usually work for the other – with a few minor differences.
+Most adults in the western world have raised LDL and triglycerides, and most people who die from a heart attack have particularly raised levels.
+And chances are, if you need to lower one, you will need to lower the other as well.
+Fortunately, however, what works for one will usually work for the other – with just a few minor differences.

-Saturated fats however have got too much of a bad reputation and are in fact healthy and beneficial in moderate amounts.
-But they can increase cholesterol levels, so you don’t want to be consuming too much if your levels are already high.
+Saturated fats, however, have got too much of a bad reputation, and can in fact be healthy and beneficial in moderate amounts.
+But they do tend to increase cholesterol levels, so you don’t want to be consuming too much of them if your levels are already high.

-So eat a healthy balanced diet consisting of lean protein (meat, fish and eggs), complex carbohydrates (whole grain products, potatoes, sweet potatoes etc.), plenty of vegetables, some fruit and good fats from such foods as oily fish, nuts and avocados.
+So eat a healthy balanced diet consisting of lean protein (meat, fish and eggs), complex carbohydrates (whole grain products, sweet potatoes, quinoa etc.), plenty of fruit and vegetables and some good fats from such foods as oily fish, nuts, avocados and extra virgin olive oil.

 Aerobic exercise gives a small but useful benefit.
 But higher intensity anaerobic exercise works much better.
-For best results try to get half an hour of exercise five days per week, with at least two of these sessions being some form of high intensity training (such as hiit).
+For best results, try to get about 30 minutes of exercise five days per week, with at least two of these sessions being some form of high intensity training (such as high intensity interval training).

 Most overweight people have raised LDL and triglycerides, and reducing your weight can make a big difference to your levels of both.

-Adopting the above measures will help with weight loss, but for effective and sustained long term weight reduction you need to ensure you eat at a calorie deficit long enough to achieve your ideal weight - and then maintain it.
+Adopting the measures mentioned above will help with weight loss of course, but for effective and sustained long term weight reduction you need to ensure you eat at a calorie deficit long enough to achieve your ideal weight - and then maintain it.

 Take Some Proven Supplements

-Plant sterols, found in fruit, vegetables, nuts and grains, help to keep cholesterol levels under control, but most people don’t get anywhere near enough of them in their diet to have any effect.
-Therefore supplementing with 300mg beta sitosterol per day can help lower LDL; and this will also have a positive effect on liver function too.
-If your problem is more serious take 600mg per day for 6 - 12 months, and then reduce it to 300mg.
+Plant sterols, found in fruit, vegetables, nuts and grains, help to keep cholesterol levels under control, but most people don’t get anywhere near enough of them in their diet to have any real effect.
+Therefore, supplementing with 300mg of beta sitosterol per day can help to lower LDL, as well as having a positive effect on liver function.
+If your problem is more serious, take 600mg per day for 6 - 12 months, and then reduce it to 300mg.

 A good multivitamin is also highly recommended, and minerals in particular are very important, as are beta carotene, niacin, vitamin C and vitamin E.

-Omega 3 essential fatty acids help to lower triglycerides as well as increasing HDL.
-They also reduce vascular inflammation which is a trigger for atherosclerosis.
+These help to lower triglycerides, as well as increasing HDL.
+They also reduce vascular inflammation, which is a trigger for atherosclerosis.

-Red yeast rice extract contains a substance called monacolin K which is known to inhibit the synthesis of cholesterol in the body.
+This contains a substance called monacolin K, which is known to inhibit the synthesis of cholesterol in the body.

-So now you know how to lower LDL cholesterol and triglycerides.
+So now you know how to lower your LDL cholesterol and triglyceride levels without resorting to dangerous drugs.
 And although it is true that some people have high levels due to genetic factors, even in these cases they can be substantially reduced with the right diet and lifestyle.
-And for everyone else, if you follow the recommendations outlined here you should soon have your levels back down to normal again.
+But for everyone else, if you follow the recommendations outlined here you should soon have your levels back down to normal again.